 Furthermore, we may incur liabilities that are not covered by insurance.
-Given the diversity of our operations, we may not always be able to predict all risks to which we are exposed and as a result, we may not be covered by insurance in specific instances, including the ongoing Covid-19 pandemic.
+Given the diversity of our operations, we may not always be able to predict all risks to which we are exposed and as a result, we may not be covered by insurance in specific instances.
 We are unable to assure you that actual losses will not exceed our insurance coverage or that such excess will not be material.